Achille1912/Achille1912/README.md

 I'm a Computer Science Engineering student based in Italy.
 I have a profound interest in Full Stack Development, Machine and Deep Learning, and Cyber Security.

 ### About me 🤔
-I am i particular interest in the world of software development and artificial intelligence.
+I am particular interest in the world of software development and artificial intelligence.
-I have recently started to independently study the development on the Unity game engine, and above all the development of multi-platform mobile applications through the Flutter framework.
+I have recently started to independently study the development of the Unity game engine, and above all the development of multi-platform mobile applications through the Flutter framework.

 ### Skills⚡